Newborn Screening

 Fax: (510) 752-6921

-Depending on the type of confirmatory test, it can take from two days to a week or longer for results.
-When you are contacted to bring your baby in for the test, you will be told how long you will need to wait for results.
+Depending on the type of follow-up test, it can take from two days to a week or longer for results.
+You will be told when to expect for results from follow-up testing.

 The type of care needed depends upon the specific disorder:

-Metabolic disorders - Babies who are found to have a metabolic disorder will be referred to the Kaiser Regional Metabolic Clinic where they will be cared for by a team of specialists.
-The treatment and monitoring will be explained.
-Both children and adults are followed in the clinic.
+- Metabolic disorders - Babies who have a metabolic disorder will be referred to the Kaiser Regional Metabolic Clinic where they are cared for by a team of specialists.
+The treatment and monitoring is explained.

-Hemoglobin disorders - Babies who test positive for an inherited blood disease (hemoglobin disorder) will be referred to a pediatric hematologist, who specializes in treating children with disorders of the blood.
+- Hemoglobin disorders - Babies who have an inherited blood disease (hemoglobin disorder) will be referred to a pediatric hematologist, who specializes in treating children with disorders of the blood.

-Cystic fibrosis - Babies who are found to have cystic fibrosis will be referred to a cystic fibrosis clinic where they will be cared for by a team of specialists including a pediatric pulmonologist.
+- Cystic fibrosis - Babies who have cystic fibrosis will be referred to a cystic fibrosis clinic where they will be cared for by a team of specialists including a pediatric pulmonologist.